Understanding Your Water Report

 Hard water is water that contains dissolved minerals, predominantly calcium & magnesium.
 Water containing calcium carbonate at concentrations below 100 mg/l is generally considered as soft; 101–200 mg/l, moderately hard; 201–275 mg/l, hard; and more than 275 mg/l, very hard.

-Carbonate hardness is a measure of the water hardness caused by the presence of carbonate (CO2-3) and bicarbonate (HCO3) anions.
-Produces alkalinity and forms scale in hot water facilities as a result of hardness in combination with calcium and magnesium.
+Carbonate hardness is a measure of the water hardness caused by the presence of carbonate (CO2-3) and bicarbonate (HCO–3) anions.
+Produces alkalinity and forms scale in hot water facilities because of hardness in combination with calcium and magnesium.

 Chlorides are usually associated with the salt content and the amount of dissolved minerals in water.
 Levels less than 10 mg/l are desirable and the recommended limit for chlorides is 250 mg/l.
 Levels above this may cause a salty taste and corrosion of some metals.